 Risk management involves systematic processes to ensure comprehensive and relevant risk identification, assessment, management and monitoring across the Group.
 It is an integral part of Kesko’s strategy process, decision-making, day-to-day management and operations, and its control and reporting procedures.

-Kesko Group applies a business-oriented and comprehensive approach to risk assessment and management.
-This means that key risks are systematically identified, assessed, managed, monitored and reported as part of business operations at the Group, division and function levels in all operating countries.
+At Kesko, risks are assessed and managed comprehensively in a business-oriented manner.
+This means that key risks are identified, assessed, managed, monitored and reported systematically as part of business operations at the Group, division and function levels in all countries of operation.

-Kesko’s risk management is also part of risk management in the retail value chain, and is implemented in cooperation with K-retailers, suppliers and service providers.
+Kesko’s risk management is also part of risk management in the retail value chain and is implemented in cooperation with K-retailers, suppliers and service providers.

 Kesko’s Board of Directors guides the Group’s risk appetite, confirms the risk management policy, and processes the Group’s most significant risks and uncertainties at its meetings.

 The President and CEO is in charge of Kesko Group’s risk management.
-In this capacity, the President and CEO is supported by the CFO and Group’s risk management function, as well as its Risk Management Steering Group, which reviews current matters related to risk management and prepares a draft of the Group’s risk management report.
+In this capacity, the President and CEO is supported by the CFO, CRO and Group’s risk management function, as well as its Risk Management Steering Group, which reviews current matters related to risk management and prepares a draft of the Group’s risk management report.